Regency period (Empire of Brazil): Provisional Triumviral Regency (1831)

-Despite the parliamentary recess, within a few hours after Pedro I's abdication, the senators and deputies who were in the Court met.
-They officially received the Emperor's resignation in the Palace of the Senate from general Francisco de Lima e Silva.
-They elected a Provisional Regency, composed of three senators: Francisco de Lima e Silva, Nicolau Pereira de Campos Vergueiro and José Joaquim Carneiro de Campos.
+Despite the parliamentary recess, within a few hours after Pedro I's abdication, the senators and deputies who were in the court met.
+They officially received the emperor's resignation in the Palace of the Senate from general Francisco de Lima e Silva.
+They then elected a provisional regency, consisting of three senators: Francisco de Lima e Silva, Nicolau Pereira de Campos Vergueiro and José Joaquim Carneiro de Campos.
 It was thus composed of a prestigious military officer, a liberal and a conservative, respectively.
 Such regency was provided for in title 5, chapter V, articles 121 to 130 of the Political Constitution of the Empire of Brazil.

 As soon as it took office, one of the regency's first acts was to restore the ministers dismissed by Pedro I to their positions.
 It convened the Legislative Assembly, gave amnesty to political prisoners and removed suspicious and disorderly foreigners from the troops.

 A manifesto was published in which the people were exhorted to maintain order, and further explaining the political and administrative guidelines of the new government.
 In it the governing board declared, with exaggeration, that its enemies "were so few and so weak, that they deserved no consideration; but that it watched over them as if they were many and strong".
-Despite efforts to restore order, it could not prevent conflicts between soldiers and Portuguese supporters of the Restorer Party, which sought to restore Pedro I to the throne of Brazil, both in Rio and in the provinces.
+Despite efforts to restore order, the provisional regency could not prevent conflicts between soldiers and Portuguese supporters of the Restorer Party, which sought to restore Pedro I to the Brazilian throne, both in Rio de Janeiro and in the provinces.

-Two days after the abdication, on April 9, the young successor to the throne was acclaimed emperor.
+Two days after the abdication, on 9 April, the young successor to the throne was acclaimed emperor.
 The board of regents took him to the Imperial Palace, where he was presented to the people.
 So young, the boy had to wave his handkerchief over a chair, in a scene that was portrayed by French painter Jean-Baptiste Debret.
 On the same day, the board issued an amnesty decree "to citizens convicted or even sentenced for political crimes and to military defendants convicted of crimes of desertion".